rianadon/node-red-contrib-sprinkler/README.md

 The example has two inputs to set the adjustments: One loads weather data from New York City while the other loads data from Las Vegas.
 The former should yield low adjustments (which would decrease your weathering as NYC can get wet), while Vegas should have high adjustments (it's in a desert!).
 In fact, adjustments might be so high that they do not proceed past 2x, which is defined as the maximum limit for adjustments.

 To adapt the flow to your local area, you should adjust the base temperature, humidity, and precipitation inside the "compute scale" function node.
-These measurements should correspond to your average annual temperature, humdity, etc. That is, they are the weather conditions the durations you enter for each zone work best in.
+These measurements should correspond to your average annual temperature, humdity, etc. That is, they are the weather conditions in wich the durations you enter for each zone work best.
 See the comments inside the node for more details.

+For more accurate rain adjustment, you can use your own temperature and humidity sensors rather than the OpenWeatherMap API!
+Cobbling together a temperature/humidity sensor with an [ESPHome device](https://esphome.io/) can be very affordable.
+And then you have one fewer cloud service to rely on. :grin:

 ## How it works